bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/getblockcount.md

 *Parameters: none*

-*Result---the number of blocks in the local best block chain*
+*Result---the number of blocks in the local best blockchain*

 {% itemplate ntpd1 %}
 - n: "`result`"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
-  d: "The number of blocks in the local best block chain.
+  d: "The number of blocks in the local best blockchain.
 For a new node with only the hardcoded genesis block, this number will be 0"

 {% enditemplate %}